sunfishcode/rfcs/text/0000-io-safety.md

 resource handles.
 Most often, they simply avoid exposing the raw resource values altogether, such as in [C#], [Java], and others.
-Making it `unsafe` to perform I/O through a given raw resource handle value would let safe Rust have the same guarantees as those effectively provided by such memory-safe languages.
+Making it `unsafe` to perform I/O through a given raw resource handle value would let safe Rust have the same guarantees as those effectively provided by such languages.

+The `std::io::OwnsRaw` trait proposed here comes from [`unsafe_io::OwnsRaw`], and experience with this trait, including in some production use cases, has shaped this proposal.

 [C#]: https://docs.microsoft.com/en-us/dotnet/api/system.io.file?view=net-5.0
 [Java]: https://docs.oracle.com/javase/7/docs/api/java/io/File.html?is-external=true